 Discovered in the former Belgian Congo by botanists, they were first properly described only about 100 years after Arabica.
 They grow indigenously all over Western and Central Africa.

+Nowadays, though, the Robusta coffee beans are cultivated in many areas of the world because of their relative ease of cultivation: they do need more water and warmth.
 But they can grow at much lower elevations; the robusta beans are also produced in much greater quantities; and they are resistant to more pests and disease making it less expensive for farmers to grow.

 Robusta coffee beans are harvested from Robusta shrubs or small trees that can grow up to thirty feet high.
 Although they don’t require as much maintenance as Arabica plants, they do need pruning to keep harvesting at manageable levels for growers and pickers.
 There are upright Robusta trees as well as spreading (Nganda) varieties.

-Arabica Beans vs. Robusta Beans
+Which is better?
+Arabica Beans vs. Robusta Beans?

 While Arabica plants are finicky about their growing conditions, Robusta can grow 600-2000 feet above sea level and is much more tolerant of variations in temperature.
 This hardy plant yields more beans per acre than Arabica and produces its first crop only 2-4 years after planting.